 After interview, a weighting is applied to the scores in each area, as well as your application score.

 These scores are then combined to give your total score which determines your ranking, which will in turn be used to inform how offers are made.
-The weighting of different sections, as well as the method by which your total score is established, is detailed in the table accessible through the link below:
+The weighting of different sections, as well as the method by which your total score is established, is detailed in the table below:

 |